-Ancestry has become the go to place for people to find out about their genealogy.
-This Ancestry DNA testing reviews post will discuss what this company has to offer you in order for you to discover your family history.
+Ancestry has become the go-to place for people to find out about their genealogy.
+This Ancestry DNA testing reviews post will discuss what this company has to offer you for you to discover your family history.

 I will explore the features that you will benefit from as you order your DNA kit and set up an account with Ancestry.

 Ancestry DNA Test Rating and Details